 - Are your spiritual gifts available to you through this spiritual roadway?

 - Has your path opened your conscience?
-Has it inspired action to help others less fortunate to improve their life situation?
+Has it inspired action to help those less fortunate improve their life?

 - If you have a spiritual teacher, can you criticize and assess them?
 Or is voicing a negative opinion off-limits?

 - Can you question the tenants of the system openly?
 Is questioning the belief system against the rules?

 If you research, always use sources outside the paradigm you are researching.
 Those who align with a worldview are most likely to give misleading information.